 When the puppets needed a change of clothes for the next scene, the production stopped for the night.

-The minimalist and handcrafted sets were hand-painted by the director and his crew.
-The art direction and the perfect editing make audiences glide evenly throughout the movie.
+The director and his crew hand-painted the minimalist, handcrafted sets.
+The art direction and perfect editing ensure that audiences glide evenly throughout the movie.

 Without sugar coating, “My Life as a Zucchini” draws the spectator from the beginning to the end.
 The story flows smoothly with continuity, a good pace, and gratifying surprises.